-- Regulation 19 - Customer information - 8.7 In relation to the evidence of a customer's identity, firms must keep a copy of, or the references to, the evidence of the customer's identity obtained during the application of CDD measures.
+- Regulation 19 8.7 In relation to the evidence of a customer's identity, firms must keep a copy of, or the references to, the evidence of the customer's identity obtained during the application of CDD measures.
 Where a firm has received a confirmation of identity certificate, this certificate will in practice be the evidence of identity that must be kept. - 8.8 When a firm has concluded that it should treat a client as financially excluded for the purposes of customer identification, it should keep a record of the reasons for doing so. - 8.9 A firm may often hold additional information in respect of a customer obtained for the purposes of enhanced customer due diligence or ongoing monitoring. - 8.10 Where the individual presents himself to the firm, or at one of its branches, he may produce the necessary evidence of identity for the firm to take and retain copies.
-In circumstances (such as where verification is carried out at a customer's home and photocopying facilities are not available) where it would not be possible to take a copy of the evidence of identity, a record should be made of the type of document and its number, date and place of issue, so that, if necessary, the document may be re-obtained from its source of issue. - Regulation 19(3) 8.11 Records of identification evidence must be kept for a period of at least five years after the relationship with the customer has ended.
-The date the relationship with the customer ends is the date: - an occasional transaction, or the last in a series of linked transactions, is carried out; or - the business relationship ended, i.e. the closing of the account or accounts. - 8.12 Where documents verifying the identity of a customer are held in one part of a group, they do not need to be held in duplicate form in another.
-The records do, however, need to be accessible to the nominated officer and the MLRO and to all areas that have contact with the customer, and be available on request, where these areas seek to rely on this evidence, or where they may be called upon by law enforcement to produce them.
+In circumstances (such as where verification is carried out at a customer's home and photocopying facilities are not available) where it would not be possible to take a copy of the evidence of identity, a record should be made of the type of document and its number, date and place of issue, so that, if necessary, the document may be re-obtained from its source of issue. - 8.11 The Home Office current guidance on copying passports is available at www.opsi.gov.uk/advice/crown-copyright/copyright-guidance/reproduction-of-the-british-passport. - Regulation 19(3) 8.12 Records of identification evidence must be kept for a period of at least five years after the relationship with the customer has ended.
+The date the relationship with the customer ends is the date: - an occasional transaction, or the last in a series of linked transactions, is carried out; or - \blacktriangleright the business relationship ended, i.e. the closing of the account or accounts.